scullyio/scully/docs/getting-started.md

 npm run scully -- --watch
 ```

 Running Scully build with the `--watch` option live-reloads the Scully build.
-In other words, It watches for any changes from the Angular build, any of the Scully plugins, or from any of the markdown files.
+In other words, It watches for any changes from the Angular build or from any of the markdown files.
 If any of those change, the Scully build re-executes, and it serves the new results in realtime.

 **NOTE**: This is ideal for a faster development, but DO NOT use the `--watch` option during production or any devops proccess or the build will never finish.